What is Ebel?

 Requires back-up – As it doesn’t use real exam data to determine the cut-off mark it is considered more accurate and reliable if backed up by a criterion-referenced method e.g. borderline regression.

 Matrix difficult to get right – It is difficult to get the probabilities in the matrix spot on, even though this would be done by an expert in the field.
+This should not be underestimated and in fact we have written a blog explaining this issue here.

 Requires digital software – While we wouldn’t see this as a disadvantage some might!
 Due to the high number of judges required to establish a reliable result, without digital software gathering all the responses and establishing the cut off mark it would be incredibly time consuming and laborious.